heckermo/FloatingCarObserver/FCO_modeling/README.md

 We provide a conda environment to run all the code, specified in `environment.yaml`.

+## SUMO Simulation Setup

+To run the code, you need to provide SUMO simulation setups.
+We offer an adapted version of the [Ingolstadt simulation](https://github.com/TUM-VT/sumo_ingolstadt), which can be downloaded from [this link](https://faubox.rrze.uni-erlangen.de/getlink/fiDsJE1r1VoTiR44LHhRRY/sumo_sim).

+After downloading, place the folder under `/FCO_modeling`.

 ## Running FCO Modeling

 All FCO modeling approaches can be initialized with the `detector_factory` function.
 Relevant configurations are provided as keyword arguments to the `detector_factory` function.
 For example, to initialize a detector using the emulation modeling approach: